WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 - Once you have assigned the variables new values and written the code to send them to the console, go ahead and save your project then run it!!

-## Lets see our results
+## Let's see our results

 <div float="right"><img src="./resources/opr7.png" /></div>

-- Did anyone get get differant results?
+- Did anyone get get different results?

-- Lets look at our code.
+- Let's look at our code.

 ## We should all be here

 <div float="right"><img src="./resources/opr6.png" /></div>

-- You will find in coding as you have found in life.
-There are many roads and techniques you can utilize which will give you the same result.
+- You will find in coding - as you have found in life - that there are many roads and techniques you can utilize which will give you the same result.

-- Even if you achived the same results, but your code does not look the same as the code above, then please take a minute to change your code.
+- Even if you achieved the same results, but your code does not look the same as the code above, then please take a minute to change your code.

 - For the sake of continuity, we need all your code to look the same as mine.